marcoaaz/phase_interpreter/README.md

   - Having issues to compile or wanting to make a new branch/pull request that I need to revise

 ## Issues and future work

 - This is a beta version that will soon be improved with user feedback
-- I had in mind making TESCAN TIMA mineral liberation maps compatible with Phase interpreter.
-- If you are not familiar to coding but have a bunch of ideas, contact me as well.
-This is open-source :smiley:
+- If you are not familiar to coding but have a bunch of ideas, contact me
+- I had in mind:
+  - Making TESCAN TIMA mineral liberation maps compatible with Phase interpreter
+  - Rewriting "Phase interpreter" in Python and enabling whole-slide imaging to match the capabilities of [Cube converter](https://github.com/marcoaaz/cube_converter), [Chemistry simplifier](https://github.com/marcoaaz/chemistry_simplifier), and [QuPath](https://qupath.github.io/)
+- I have not tried this software in Mac or Linux yet but it might be an easy fix

 ## Citing Phase interpreter

 - This software depends on open-source software components (in ongoing development) and scientific citations/feedback.
 The following research papers already have contributed to its evolution:
   - Acevedo Zamora, M. A., & Kamber, B. S. (2023).
 Petrographic Microscopy with Ray Tracing and Segmentation from Multi-Angle Polarisation Whole-Slide Images.
 Minerals, 13(2), 156. https://doi.org/10.3390/min13020156
   - Acevedo Zamora, M. A., Kamber, B. S., Jones, M. W. M., Schrank, C. E., Ryan, C. G., Howard, D. L., Paterson, D. J., Ubide, T., & Murphy, D. T. (2024).
 Tracking element-mineral associations with unsupervised learning and dimensionality reduction in chemical and optical image stacks of thin sections.
 Chemical Geology, 650, 121997. https://doi.org/10.1016/j.chemgeo.2024.121997